ajschumacher/so_tense_very_flow_wow/README.md

 >>> weight = tf.Variable(0.9)
 ```

-Now how many operations will be in the graph?
-You might expect it
+You might expect that adding a variable would add one operation to the
-would be two now, but in fact adding a variable with an initial value
+graph, but in fact that one line adds four operations.
+We can check
-adds four operations.
-We can check all the operation names:
+all the operation names:

 ```python
 >>> for op in graph.get_operations(): print op.name